roguehistory/DIGH-HIST3812/content/en/building/tech-req-at-a-glance.md

 ### Build On What You've Learned

-- Week 9: Complete the notebook on visualizing data.
+- Week 9: Complete the [notebook on visualizing data](https://mybinder.org/v2/gh/shawngraham/dhmuse-notebooks/master?urlpath=viz-w-bokeh.ipynb) (basic plots).
 30 mins.
 - Week 9: Write a notebook from scratch that grabs open data from CSTM and then visualize one dimension (column) from the data.
 2 hrs.

-**If you're feeling good about things**: Push yourself, and add more visualizations from the demo data for this week, or from the CSTM, or from the National Library of Scotland, or from the Museum of History.
-2 hrs.
-Not a requirement.

 ---